“Terrace views of the Alhambra, a tranquil garden with a plunge pool, and only 4 rooms - plus a great position in Granada's bohemian Albaicin quarter”

 - Guest Lounge

-The Alberca (a Superior) has pretty blue and white bedspreads and a latticed balcony overlooking the plunge pool and Alhambra, plus it's flooded with light throughout the day.
+The Special Double Room Alberca (a Superior) has pretty blue and white bedspreads and a latticed balcony overlooking the plunge pool and Alhambra, plus it's flooded with light throughout the day.
 Huerto and Alfarje are both light and airy rooms.
-Huerto (a Superior) has crisp white bedlinen, sunshine-yellow walls and shuttered windows; Alfarje (a Double) is a slightly smaller street-facing room with an intricate wooden ceiling and a bathroom with both bathtub and shower.

-The 1 ground-floor room is Jardin (a Superior) which is high-ceilinged with French windows leading out to the leafy garden.
+The 1 ground-floor room is Special Double Room Jardin (a Superior) which is high-ceilinged with French windows leading out to the leafy garden.
 The room would be perfect for families with 1 adventurous child: a near vertical ladder leads up to a single bed hoisted up on a high mezzanine platform.

 - Air-conditioning in Suites